What is pension drawdown?

-There are two main types of income drawdown product:
+There are two main types of drawdown product:

-- flexi-access drawdown – introduced from April 2015, where there is no limit on how much income you can choose to take from your drawdown funds
+Pension drawdown – introduced from April 2015, where there is no limit on how much income you can choose to take from your drawdown funds.

 Read our guide below to find out: